Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 ## Better Screening

-The answer is not to demand that every recruiter lovingly read every resume.
+Demanding that every recruiter lovingly read every resume will not work.

-That is not realistic.
+That would be fantasy.

 The better answer is to admit that first-pass screening is a decision system and design it accordingly.